-Grumbkow, the pain of whose broken rib, at that time allowed him little repose, had observed immediately before, by the light of his night-lamp, and through his thin bed-curtains, that the door of his ante-room, in which his valet-de-chambre slept, opened, that a long human figure entered, which having made the tour of his bed, with a slow and solemn pace, on a sudden opened his bed-curteins.
-There stood the figure of King Augustus, exactly as the latter had presented himself alive before him, only a few days previous, before the astonished Grumbkow; and after having spoken the words abovementioned, went out of the door again.
-Grumbkow rang the bell, asked the valet-de chambre, who hastened in at the same door, whether he had not seen the person who had just come in and gone out? but he had seen nothing.
+Grumbkow, the pain of whose broken rib at that time allowed him little repose, had observed immediately before, by the light of his night-lamp, and through his thin bed-curtains, that the door of his ante-room, in which his valet-de-chambre slept, opened; that a long human figure entered, which, having made the tour of his bed with a slow and solemn pace, on a sudden opened his bed-curtains.
+There stood the figure of King Augustus, exactly as the latter had presented himself alive before him, only a few days previous, before the astonished Grumbkow; and, after having spoken the words above mentioned, went out of the door again.
+Grumbkow rang the bell, and asked the valet-dechambre, who hastened in at the same door, whether he had not seen the person who had just come in and gone out; but he had seen nothing.

-Grumbkow immediately wrote a statement of the whole affair to his friend, the imperial ambassador and field-marshal, Count Von Seckendorf, who was at that time at King Frederick William's court, and besought him to communicate the matter, in a proper manner, to the king on the parade.
-On the arrival of Grumbkow's note at the ambassador Von Seckendorf's, which was at five o'clock in the morning, there was no one with him but Von Seckendorf, his sister's son, and secretary to the embassy, afterwards minister at the Court of Brandenburg Anspach, and finally imperial privy-counsellor.
-The former said to him, whilst offering him the note to read, "One would think that pain had made a visionary of Old Grumbkow: I must, however, communicate the contents of this letter to the king, this very day."
+Grumbkow immediately wrote a statement of the whole affair to his friend, the imperial embassedor and field-marshal, Count Von Seckendorf, who was at that time at King Frederick William's court, and besought him to communicate the matter, in a proper manner, to the king on the parade.
+On the arrival of

-&quot; My dear Grumbkow, I have just expired at Warsaw."
+" "My dear Grumbkow, I have just expired at Warsaw !"